- “Playing Well Together“- Digital Games Research Association

 This is where Dr. Brian Sutton-Smith used to bring his University of Pennsylvania classes.
 The Games Preserve.
 Where we built a peaceful, profound place for play.
 In the middle of the country.
 90 minutes from Philadelphia.
 2.5 hours from New York.
 Where year after year I thought about, played with, explored, studied, discussed, game after game after game.
 Kids’ games.
 Family games.
 Games for one player.
 Games for the masses.

 Masses.
 Like the approximately 250,000 people who attended the last day of the Bicentennial celebrations in Philadelphia.
-Like the millions of people I reached as co-director of the New Games Foundation, designer of the New Games Training, an alternative to competitive sports that now is taught at almost every elementary school in the world.
+Like the millions of people I eventually reached after 1975, when I was invited to be co-director of the New Games Foundation, to consult on the design of the New Games Training, and help create an alternative to competitive sports that now is taught at almost every elementary school in the world.

 And our family flourished.
-And just when we ran out of money, I found a job in California, as a professional game designer, for a computer games company called “Automated Simulations.”
+And it was 1981, and just when we ran out of money, I found a job in California, as a professional game designer, for a computer games company called “Automated Simulations.”
 This gave me the chance to try out my understanding of playfulness in a virtually virgin computer jungle.

 I created designs for what we wound up calling “Mind Toys.”
-Jim Connely programmed my first game, Ricochet, and Jaron Lanier programmed one of my more bizarre games, now known as the first “art” game for the computer: Alien Garden.
+Jim Connely programmed my first game, Ricochet.
+It proved to be the first abstract strategy game designed specifically for the computer.
+Jaron Lanier programmed my next game – Alien Garden – now known as the first “art” game for the computer: .

 From 1985 to about 1992 I began exploring the connections between games and meetings.
 I had discovered a computer tool called the “Outline Processor.”
 I began using it for my own purposes, to help me design games.
 With the outliner, I could conduct my own brainstorming sessions, organize ideas and develop them into completed concepts.
 I could also easily work on several games at the same time.
 Essentially, it helped me keep ideas in play.
 I reasoned that I could do the same thing with meetings – helping business teams work together more productively.